noshoesnoshirtnoties/spqr-pavlov-services/README.md

 # SPQR Pavlov Services

 ## description
-this repo contains everything needed to rollout and run pavlov vr custom servers, as well as a discord bot, using docker. to get started, clone this repo to your system and keep reading in order to use it :)
+this repo contains everything needed to rollout and run pavlov vr custom servers, as well as a discord bot. to get started, clone this repo to your system and keep reading in order to use it :)

 * "pavlov-server" is the pavlov vr custom server
 * "praefectus" is the monitoring service for the game servers